mastazi/VS-code-vagrantfile/README.md

 1. Open the Command Palette in VS Code (Ctrl-Shift-P, Mac: Cmd-Shift-P)
 2. Type `ext install vagrantfile`
-3. Locate the package "Vagrantfile Support for Visual Studio Code" from the results list and press enter.
+3. Locate the package "Vagrantfile Support" from the results list and press enter.

 ### Manual Installation: